IE-NITK/TwitterSuicidalAnalysis/code/README.md

 <hr/>

 # Beyond Existing Work
+- Write Unit Tests to validate the work done!
 - Understand the math behind what you did!
 - Learn some DL techniques
 - New ideas and improvisations given full importance!